Research

 In my research, I try to understand how students work at the edges of formal computer science learning environments to create spaces where they can belong and succeed.
 To do this, I focus on students' (sometimes unsanctioned and unorthodox) interactions with their peers and appropriations of technologies.

-Some key words for my research are: self-efficacy, belonging, identity, learning pathways, accessibility, and human computer interaction.
+Key words: self-efficacy, belonging, identity, learning pathways, accessibility, and human computer interaction.

-Some of my past work includes:
+Some of my work includes:

 • Investigating the interactions students have with peers and technology “to the side” of a main activity in their computer science classes and how they contribute to learning and belonging.